Alcaro/Arlib/arlib/sandbox/README.txt

  another dynamic linker on other architectures, but I've only implemented x86_64.)

 As soon as the SIGSYS handler is entered, it must emulate the intended syscall.
-A few are described below; others are either always allowed, always rejected, or handled similarly to stat().
+A few are described below; most others are either always allowed, always rejected, or handled similarly to stat().

 A minor issue is that it must be fully self-contained, no libc.
 But the useful parts of libc are easily recreated (syscall wrappers - easy to clone; printf - make my own on top of write(), using